mtumilowicz/java12-concurrency-singleton-pattern-workshop/README.md

         * a thread may see a stale value the first time it reads a field and then a more up-to-date value the next time, which is why assertSanity can throw AssertionError
+    * 3.5.2 Immutable objects and initialization safety
+        * the Java Memory Model offers a spe- cial guarantee of initialization safety for sharing immutable objects
+        *  can be safely accessed even when synchro- nization is not used to publish the object reference
+        * However, if final fields refer to mutable objects, synchronization is still required to access the state of the objects they refer to
+    * 3.5.3 Safe publication idioms
+        * Objects that are not immutable must be safely published, which usually entails syn- chronization by both the publishing and the consuming thread
+        * To publish an object safely, both the reference to the object and the ob- ject’s state must be made visible to other threads at the same time.
+A properly constructed object can be safely published by:
+          * Initializing an object reference from a static initializer;
+          * Storing a reference to it into a volatile field or AtomicReference;
+          * Storing a reference to it into a final field of a properly constructed object; or
+          * Storing a reference to it into a field that is properly guarded by a lock.
+        * Static initializers are executed by the JVM at class initialization time; because of internal synchronization in the JVM, this mechanism is guaranteed to safely publish any objects initialized in this way [JLS 12.4.2]

 * 16.2 Publication